ahlashkari/AuthAttLyzer/README.md

 in your python environment.
 I strongly recommend using a virtualenv or conda environment.

-3. Adjust the configuration in PyProject.
+3. Adjust the configuration in AuthAttLyzer

   - The config file saves all paths that we need to consider, such as path to this repo, path to clang, etc.
   What you have to do:
       1. Copy config_example.ini to config.ini
       2. Adjust config.ini to your own paths
       3. For IWYU, use a path like: `/home/<YOUR_PATH>/iwyu/include-what-you-use/build/`
   - Assure that Configuration.py and config.ini are in the same directory.

+4. Unzip the dataset_2017 file in the data folder

 ## Attribution